ninia/jep/README.rst

 Running the jep script
 ----------------------
-The ``setup.py`` script will provide a ``jep`` or ``jep.bat`` script to make launching Java and Python easier.
-It can be run with an argument of a script file to run.
+The ``setup.py`` script will provide a ``jep`` or ``jep.bat`` script to make launching Jep easier.
+The jep script is very similar to running python from a terminal/command line.
+If run with an argument of a file path, it will run the script at that path.
 If run with no arguments, it will provide an interactive console that combines the Python language with access to Java classes on the classpath.

 ::